crypticminds/ColdStorage/README.md

 cacheLayer.makeRemoteCallToServiceB(.... )

 ```
 ## @Refrigerate Annotation
-Annotate your functions using this to keep the output of the function in the cache for a given set of inputs.
+Annotate your functions with refrigerate to cache the output of the function for a given set of inputs.

 ```kotlin
     @Refrigerate(timeToLive : 2000, operation = "cacheImage")